XOP/css-codeguide/src/md/preprocessors.md

 Nowadays it's hard to imagine writing and maintaining CSS without preprocessor engaged.
 It's a powerful tool for everyday frontend development.
 However, power is also responsibility, so it is important to sustain balance of productivity and language intricacy.

-Guide recommendations is to limit usage of preprocessor features to following (in order of relevance):
+Guide recommendations is to limit usage of preprocessor features to the following (in order of relevance):

 - Variables
 - Nesting (\& - specific syntax)